blackbox-genesis/synbio-projects/README.md

 > Code for this can be found in the files uploaded in this repositery under the name of NAND_Gate

+---

+### 9. Time Delay Output Circuit

+This simulation models a genetic circuit where an output protein (GFP) is only expressed after a delay, requiring the accumulation of an intermediate species.
+This demonstrates how synthetic systems can introduce controlled response lags using transcriptional cascades.
+Useful for modeling biological buffering, temporal gating, or delayed activation.

+> Code for this can be found in the files uploaded in this repositery under the name of time_delay_output

+---

+### 10. Pulse Filter Circuit

+This simulation models a genetic circuit which filters out short, transient input signals and only allows sustained stimuli to activate the output.
+Mimics biological systems that ignore noise or spikes, ensuring GFP is only expressed when the input (e.g., IPTG) exceeds a duration threshold.
+Useful for building noise-resistant or persistence-sensitive genetic devices.

+> Code for this can be found in the files uploaded in this repositery under the name of pulse_filter

+---

+### 11. FeedForward Loop (FFL)

+This simulation models a genetic circuit which implements a genetic motif where the input regulates the output both directly and indirectly through an intermediate.
+This creates a delay in activation or repression depending on the logic type (coherent or incoherent).
+Demonstrates dynamic filtering, pulse generation, or buffering — commonly found in natural transcriptional networks.

+> Code for this can be found in the files uploaded in this repositery under the name of feedfoward_loop

+---

+### 12. AHL-Triggered Incoherent Feedforward Loop (IFFL)

+This simulation models a genetic circuit where AHL acts as the input trigger, activating both the output (GFP) and a repressor that eventually shuts it down.
+This creates a sharp, transient GFP pulse despite continued AHL presence.
+Models temporal filtering and fast response-reset behavior — useful for detecting brief signals or generating pulses in synthetic circuits.

+> Code for this can be found in the files uploaded in this repositery under the name of AHL-triggered_IFF_Loop

+---

+### 13. Ramp Generator Circuit

+This simulation models a circuit which produces a gradual, linear-like increase in GFP expression over time in response to a constant input.
+Achieved by controlling feedback strength and degradation rates.
+Useful for modeling systems requiring slow accumulation, dose-dependent responses, or time-scheduled gene activation in synthetic biology applications.

+> Code for this can be found in the files uploaded in this repositery under the name of ramp_generator

+---

+### 14.
 ## ⚙️ Tools & Technologies

 - **Tellurium** (Python-based simulation)